 If you're wondering how feng shui can improve your work environment, this feng shui for the conference room interview takes some of the mystery out of it.
+If your goal is to energize the conference room, these helpful feng shui tips can be immediately applied to your office.

 Meet Pat Heydlauff, Feng Shui Consultant